See the Signs

 - Bipolar Disorder

 - Drug misuse

 - Post Traumatic Stress Disorder (PTSD)

 People sometimes have negative views about things they don't understand, such as a mental health or substance use condition.
 This is called stigma.

-Some people may think that experiencing a mental health or substance use condition is a sign of weakness.
+Some people may think that experiencing or talking about a mental health or substance use condition is a sign of weakness.
 They may think someone who is suffering should "just get over it" on their own.
 Sometimes, people might just feel uncomfortable around someone who is experiencing a mental health condition.

 You may even feel some of these things yourself.

-Stigma won't help anyone get better.
+People with a mental health or substance use issues can get better, but buying into stigma isn't going to help.
 Ignoring what's going on or blaming the person won't make it go away.
 Remember that what your loved one is going through is a disease.
 That means it's manageable and it's nobody's fault.
-Consider reaching out to a support group so you can talk to people who are going through the same thing you are.
+Reach out to a support group so you can talk to people who are going through the same thing you are.

 Treatment works.
 If you have permission, you can help your friend of family member with their treatment.